 On July 21, 2021, the City Council held its fourth meeting to discuss and consider the RHNA and General Plan Housing Element Update.
 The meeting took place at Laguna Woods City Hall at 2 p.m.
+City Council meetings are also televised and closed captioned with reasonable accessibility accommodations available on request.
 Public comments were accepted in person, in writing, by telephone, or by computer (Zoom).
 All five members of the City Council participated.